DamengRandom/react-tricks-recalls-2025/LAZY_LOADING.md

 ## Basic Concept

-Lazy loading is a technique that allows you to load a component only when it is needed.
+Lazy loading is a technique that allows you to `load a component only when it is needed`.
 This can help improve the performance of your application by reducing the initial load time and the amount of code that needs to be downloaded.

 ## How to use